 Coronavirus: Government needs to control crowding at Mumbai’s public spaces, says High Court

-The court pressed for protocols while referring to pictures of citizens revelling at Juhu Chowpatty and Marine Drive.
+The court pressed for Covid-19 protocols while referring to pictures of citizens gathering at Juhu Chowpatty and Marine Drive.

-The Bombay High Court on Tuesday asked the government to control the crowding at public places to prevent a Covid-19 surge similar to last year’s that had subsequently snowballed into the devastating second wave, PTI reported.
-It also urged the citizens to be cautious.
+The Bombay High Court on Tuesday asked the government to control the crowding at public places to prevent a Covid-19 surge similar to last year’s that had subsequently resulted into the devastating second wave, PTI reported.
+It also urged citizens to be cautious.

 The court was particularly concerned about photographs in newspapers that showed a crowded Juhu Chowpatty and Marine Drive.